Are you looking for hidden gems in California’s Central Coast? Well, then, take a look at all the fun things to do in Capitola!

 Note: I was misled by Yelp several times while in Santa Cruz.
 Restaurants with nearly five start ended by leaving a lot to be desired.
 Therefore, research properly before visiting or ask locals for their recommendations.

-Soquel – this small town, adjacent to Capitola (in theory, a census-designated place), has a center (The Village) full of antique shops, a brewery (Discretion Brewery), restaurants and cafes.
-Do not miss nearby-located, Bargetto Winery.
+Soquel – this small town, adjacent to Capitola (in theory, a census-designated place), has a center (The Village) full of antique shops, a brewery (Discretion Brewery), restaurants, and cafes.
+Do not miss the nearby-located, Bargetto Winery.

 Monterey – This city, located 40 miles from Capitola, is one of the best stops on any road trip along California.
 Since it served as California’s capital, it is full of historical monuments.
 Others visit because of the Fisherman’s Wharf, Monterey Bay Aquarium, and Cannery Row.

 What do you think about the colors of Capitola?
 What are your recommendations for things to do in Capitola?

 If you enjoyed this article, remember to share!